Liquid-Legal-Institute/Common-Legal-Platform/Principles.md

       - transparency.
    3. Mitigating risks

-      The governance structure must be capable of preventing certain negative impacts, in particular:
+      The governance structure shall be capable of preventing certain negative impacts, in particular:
       - abuse of the CLP by individuals, criminal organizations or authoritarian regimes;
       - discrimination and exclusion;
       - unfair competition.